WardCunningham/Smallest-Federated-Wiki/client/ReadMe.md

 	cd client
 	coffee -wc .

-The `-wc` option asks coffee to recompile as you make changes.
+The `-wc` option asks coffee not terminate, watch the source files and recompile as you make changes.

 We recommend taking time to learn the CoffeeScript syntax and the rationale for the Javascript idioms it employes.
 Start here: